flonatel/statsd-cpp/doc/PerformanceEtsyStatsd.md

 Because the ten clients run more than 12s, the counters increase does not fit into one 10s interval.

-The complete number of packets in this test are: 53079 + 70280 =
+The complete number of packets in this test is: 53079 + 70280 =
 123359

 Ten clients send out 10.000.000 packets, therefore the drop rate is: